 Minutes shall be taken at all General Meetings and a copy of the minutes shall be supplied to the LDWA Local Groups Secretary no later than 45 days after the meeting.

-The Committee shall convene an Annual General Meeting of the Group [during November each year].
-The time and venue shall be notified to members through appropriate channels which shall include email, the Group’s website and (provided publishing schedules permit) Strider at least 42 days before the date of the meeting.
+The Committee shall convene an Annual General Meeting of the Group during November each year.
+The time and venue shall be notified to members through appropriate channels which shall include e-mail, the Group’s website and (provided publishing schedules permit) Strider at least 42 days before the date of the meeting.

 The business of the Annual General Meeting shall include to: